 But what are hard skills?
-Simply put, they are a specific skill set that can be measured, such as someone’s writing or mathematic skills.
+Simply put, they are a specific skill set that you can measure, such as someone’s writing or mathematic skills.
 Hence, they are different to soft skills which are interpersonal and harder to demonstrate.
 Below we explain the top six hard skills that you should include on your CV.

 1. Numeracy skills